How to Calculate Dividends

 Once you have the dividend per share and the total number of shares outstanding, multiply these two values to calculate the total dividends paid by the company.

-For example, if a company pays a dividend of $1.50 per share and has 10 million shares outstanding:
+For example, if in October 2024 a company has paid a dividend of $1.50 per share and has 10 million shares outstanding:

 Total Dividends Paid=$1.50×10,000,000